 sports- what sports facilities does the university have, what clubs can you join, be they for fun or competition, and how much do the facilities cost?

 societies- how many societies are there (approximately), and what sort of thing can you get involved in?
-You may be looking for a specific society to join at university, such as an orchestra or Amnesty International.
+You may be looking for a specific society to join at the university, such as an orchestra or Amnesty International.

-financial services- what opportunities are there for scholarships and bursaries, and are their any funds for the university to give you a leg up if you run out of money, especially if you come from a low-income family?
+financial services- what opportunities are there for scholarships and bursaries, and are there any funds for the university to give you a leg up if you run out of money, especially if you come from a low-income family?

 careers service- what does the careers service offer?

 computers & libraries- when are they open and for how long?

 finances & jobs- do students find that they run out of money, or are they able to live comfortably on their student loan?
 Are there opportunities for part-time work or volunteering?

 accommodation- do the students like the university accommodation, and if they are in catered halls do they like the food?
 If they are in the second or third year how are they finding life outside halls and are there lots of flats/houses available for students nearby?
 What is the rent like?

 Eluceo's advice to you is anything you are going to feel comfortable in.
 You might like to be a little smarter than normal, but no suits are necessary!

 Eluceo would suggest that you go on your own, or with friends that have also applied to the same university - a visit day is a chance to be yourself and think about your own future.
 However, many of you feel more comfortable attending with your parents, who may also be that second pair of eyes to confirm your choice and be reassured that you're attending a university you feel safe in.